MailTape/MailTape/src/content/episodes/2022-01-09-Uzi-Freyja.md

 ImaCrea: **"** Another one from LA, fresh from the legendary house of [Stones Throw](https://www.stonesthrow.com/).
 The moment of truth.
 At this point either you love or hate this episode.
 In the second case, forget and retry at another moment ;) You might hear it differently after a few tries.
 Genius composition here. **"**

 And...
 That's all for this morning!
-Thanks to [Uzi Freyja]([Uzi Freyja](https://uzifreyja.bandcamp.com/album/stand))'s boosting selection.
+Thanks to [Uzi Freyja](https://uzifreyja.bandcamp.com/album/stand)'s boosting selection.
 At this point you should be well awaken for the year ahead!
 Big up to [Julie WOJTCZAK](https://www.instagram.com/julie_wo/) for her gorgeous illustration.